 Transition Plan for Local Control

 In the last five years, the District has met a number of pivotal indicators especially around increasing its graduation rate to nearly 80%, increasing the percentage of students achieving proficiency on state assessments and closing the gap between the district's overall performance and the state's.
-On October 18, 2018, Superintendent Marcia V. Lyles and Board President Sudhan Thomas, accepted the final Transition Plan so that full local control will go into effect on October 25, 2018.
+On October 18, 2018, the Superintendent together with the Board President Sudhan Thomas, accepted the final Transition Plan so that full local control will go into effect on October 25, 2018.

 Letter to the Superintendent from Commissioner Repollet